patwat/python-unitex/README.md

-# Python bindings for th Unitex/GramLab corpus processor
+# Python bindings for Unitex/GramLab

 This package provides access to the Unitex C++ Library.